azabelmena/Dotfiles/README.md

         - Think `/etc/`, or `~/.local/` or `~/.config/some-program-directory`.
         - It should only depend on the following:
             - `flake.nix`
-            - `flake.lock`
+            - `flake.lock` (which you can update at your own risk)
             - `.config/home-manager/`
             - `.config/nix/`
-    - The `Pictures` directory should not be counted torwards the state of the system, as is it is completely optional to include.
+    - The `Pictures` directory should not be counted torwards the state of the system, it is completely optional to include.
         - Technically, the files `swaylock.nix` and `hyprland.nix` introduce
         state through `Pictures` and henced depends on `Pictures`, however I don't think it is too big of an issue, and I should be able to remedy